2022 Italian Grand Prix: Race report

 The race took place on 11 September 2022 at 15:00 local time, lasting 53 laps.
-Charles Leclerc led away from pole, George Russell and Lando Norris behind.
-Max Verstappen came to third position on lap 4 and second on lap 5.
+Charles Leclerc led away from pole, George Russell and Daniel Ricciardo behind.
+Max Verstappen came to third position on lap 2 and second on lap 5.
 Sergio Pérez came to the pit earlier on lap 10 for hard tyres and rejoined the track with an ongoing brake fire, which later extinguished itself.
 On lap 10, Sebastian Vettel stopped his car due to engine issues resulting a deployment of a virtual safety car (VSC).
-This prompted Leclerc to change his tyres, as less time is lost when pitting under VSC conditions, surrending the lead to Verstappen.
+This prompted Leclerc to change his tyres, as less time is lost when pitting under VSC conditions, surrendering the lead to Verstappen.
 On lap 26, Leclerc retook the lead after Verstappen changed his tyres, Verstappen rejoined the track ten seconds behind Leclerc.
 Alpine decided to retire Fernando Alonso car on lap 31 in the pitlane due to a water pressure issue.
 Leclerc made a second pitstop on lap 34, giving Verstappen the lead.
 Lance Stroll retired on lap 39 due to similar engine issue suffered by his teammate Sebastian Vettel on lap 10.
-Daniel Ricciardo stopped his car due to the oil leak suffered from his car resulting the safety car being deployed until the end of the race.
+Daniel Ricciardo stopped his car due to the oil leak suffered from his car resulting in the safety car being deployed until the end of the race.
 The race was ended on lap 53 with Verstappen winning the race behind safety car.

-Safety car controversy
+Safety car criticism

-The safety car procedure following Ricciardo's retirement drew scrutiny, with discussions surronding the decisions taken, after it turned out that marshalls could not move the car expeditiously.
+The safety car procedure following Ricciardo's retirement drew scrutiny, with discussions surrounding the decisions taken, after it turned out that marshals could not move the car expeditiously.
 The incident caused the race to be ended under the safety car.
 Charles Leclerc and Lando Norris expressed their frustration over the safety car race ending.
 Ferrari team principal Mattia Binotto and Red Bull Racing team principal Christian Horner gave their opinion: Binotto stated he disagreed with the FIA's decision to end the race under safety car and accused them of sleeping during the race, while Horner stated that it was not the manner he wanted to finish the race and thought that the race should have been red flagged.
 Mercedes team principal Toto Wolff defended the FIA's decision, stating that the FIA followed the rules while also citing the safety car procedure at the 2021 Abu Dhabi Grand Prix.
 The FIA later defended their decision to end the race with safety car citing the inability to move Ricciardo's car from the circuit on time.
 FIA has also invited the team principals for a summit to discuss the regulation changes regarding the yellow flag and safety car on 12 September with no agreement reached between parties so far.